Screen Up

 Eligibility

-Screen Up targets clinics with low screening rates (less than 60%) in areas with the highest numbers of new cases of late-stage cancer and/or high Medicaid or uninsured population.
+Screen Up targets clinics with low screening rates (less than 60%) in areas with the highest numbers of new cases of late-stage cancer and/or high Medicaid or uninsured populations.

 What Participating Clinics Receive